Li Te: Zhao Xin's rebellion

 At the start of the 4th century in 300, the Inspector of Yizhou, Zhao Xin rebelled against the Jin dynasty and declared himself Grand General and Governor of Yizhou.
 Among the first to support him was Li Te's brother, Li Xiáng, who brought along Te and their other brothers, Li Liu and Li Xiāng (note the different pinyin), to join as well.
-Zhao made Xiáng his General Who Vanquishes Invaders and had him defend the north.
-Li Xiáng was very liked among the people for his kind administration, which made Zhao Xin very jealous of him.
-In the end, Zhao had Li Xiáng killed without his brothers' knowledge in 301.
+Zhao made Xiáng his General Who Vanquishes Invaders and had him defend the northern passages.
+However, Li Xiáng became gradually popular and displayed exceptional discipline over his army, which made Zhao Xin wary about him and his ambitions.
+In 301, after Li Xiáng visited him in the provincial capital, Chengdu and urged him to take the imperial throne, Zhao Xin accused him of treason and had him killed alongside his sons, nephews and kinsmen.

-Yet, Zhao Xin was still determined to ensure both Li Te and Li Liu's loyalty to him.
-He sent messengers to console the brothers and tried to justify his actions, but this only angered then.
-The pair led their forces to attack Zhao Xin's base in Mianzhu.
-They first raided Zhao Xin's forces at Shiting during the night, setting fire to it and killing many of the soldiers before setting out to Chengdu.
+When Li Xiáng was killed, Li Te and Li Liu had stayed behind to guard the north with his soldiers.
+Wanting to keep their loyalty, Zhao Xin sent messengers to console the brothers and tried to justify his actions, even appointing them as generals.
+However, the pair were furious and led their forces towards Chengdu through Mianzhu.
+Zhao Xin ordered his forces to garrison at Shiting in Mianzhu, but Li Te launched a successful night raid on their camp, setting fire to it and killing many of the soldiers before continuing towards Chengdu.
 Li Te's arrival threw the city into panic, and many of Zhao Xin's officials abandoned him.
-Zhao Xin fled to Guangdu (廣都; in modern Shuangliu District, Sichuan) by boat with his family but was killed by his subordinates along the way.
+Zhao Xin and his family fled on a small boat, but they were later killed at Guangdu (廣都; in modern Shuangliu District, Sichuan) by a subordinate.
 Li Te entered Chengdu, sacking the city before sending a list of crimes that Zhao Xin had committed to the Jin capital in Luoyang.